MirantisContainers/mke-docs/content/docs/operations/backup-restore/_index.md

 in-cluster backups are implemented using the [MinIO addon](https://microk8s.io/docs/addon-minio).

-The `exposed` option setting of `true` indicates that the MinIO service is exposed through `NodePort`, which Velero requires to function correctly.
-Core backup functionality should work, however, even if the service is not exposed.
+The `enable_ui` option setting of `true` indicates that the MinIO console is exposed through the Ingress and can be accessed via UI.
+Core backup functionality should work, however, even if the ui is disabled.

 The `distributed` option configures MinIO storage to run in distributed mode.